This post may contain paid links to my personal recommendations that help to support the site!

 Both roles were created to achieve similar goals – to better improve a company’s operations through the use of available data by making data-driven decisions.

-Data Analyst: The goal of a data analyst is to solve complex problems within an organization by breaking them down into quantitative values and analyzing data for trends that can be used for optimization.
+Data Analyst: The goal of a data analyst is to solve complex problems within an organization by breaking them down into quantitative values and analyzing raw data for trends that can be used for optimization.

 BI Analyst: The goal of a BI analyst is to provide intelligence to a business using an evidence-based approach, which is brought about through analyzing data from the business.